indygreg/mozilla-central-legacy/README.txt

 Design and implementation decisions were influenced by the following principles in which I fervently believe:

 * Turn-key experience.
-Compiling Mozilla projects (or any project for that matter) shouldn't require you to read pages of docs or consult anything other than the README in the root of the source directory.
-One of my main goals was to make the initial and on-going experiences as painless as possible.
+Building Mozilla projects (or any project for that matter) shouldn't require you to read pages of docs or consult anything other than the README in the root of the source directory.
+I believe that by making the process as simple as possible and lowering the barrier to get going, you increase adoption.
+In other words, by making the developer user experience better, you retain more developers.

 * Everything is a library.
 All the new code is written inside Python modules.
   Others should be able to hook into the core build APIs with minimal effort.